Skip to main content

 OWL Through Time

-This document provides a brief summary of the award-winning Purdue University On-Campus Writing Lab's history, recent statistics of the Lab use, and evaluations of the learning that takes place in the Lab.
+This document provides a brief summary of the award-winning Purdue University OWL's history, recent statistics of the Lab use, and evaluations of the learning that takes place on campus.

 A Journey from a One-room Operation

-The Purdue University On-Campus Writing Lab was founded in 1976 by Dr. Muriel Harris as a resource for Purdue writers.
-Operation started off in one room with three tutors, who welcomed writers of any skill level to a one-to-one tutorial.
-This tradition still lives on in a three-room complex with over 50 tutors and support staff.
-During their tutorials, students can discuss any aspect of their writing with a trained and caring tutor who will provide instructive feedback.
-Tutors work with students at all levels -- from freshmen to graduate students -- on papers in all disciplines as well as on job search documents such as resumes and cover letter.
+The Purdue OWL was founded in 1976 by Dr. Muriel Harris as a resource for Purdue writers.
+Operation started off in one room with three writing consultants, who welcomed writers of any skill level to a one-to-one tutorial.
+This tradition still lives on complex of sites across campus in West Lafayette and Indianapolis with over fifty consultants and support staff.
+During their tutorials, students, faculty, and staff can discuss any aspect of their writing with a trained and caring tutor who will provide instructive feedback.
+Writing consultants work with students at all levels -- from freshmen to graduate students -- on papers in all disciplines as well as on job search documents such as resumes and cover letter.

 Launching the World's First Online On-Campus Writing Lab

-In an attempt to bring the On-Campus Writing Lab to students no matter where they were, Dr. Harris and David Taylor started the world's first Online Writing Lab (OWL) as an email server/GOPHER FTP service in 1993.
+In an attempt to bring the Purdue OWL to students no matter where they were, Dr. Harris and David Taylor started the world's first Online Writing Lab (OWL) as an email server/GOPHER FTP service in 1993.
 In 1994, Stuart Blythe brought the OWL to the World Wide Web.
-The OWL has grown into a popular web site that received over 158 million pageviews from 49 million users, from May 2022 - April 2023.
+The OWL has grown into a popular website that received over 148 million pageviews from 47 million users, during the 2024 academic year.

 Attentive Services for Growing and Diversifying Needs

-The On-Campus Writing Lab and Online Writing Lab have over 200 instructional handouts on writing skills and issues.
-Students and faculty can also use its reference library of books, journals, and reference materials.
+The Purdue OWL website has hundreds of instructional handouts on writing skills and issues.
+On campus, students and faculty can also use its reference library of books, journals, and reference materials.
 Additional services have been added over the years as well.
-In-lab and in-class workshops on writing skills as well as specific resources for multilingual riting facility have been developed to meet the growing and diversifying needs of writers across disciplines and communities.
-The On-Campus Writing Lab receives many visitors from other universities as far away as South Africa and Japan, who view it as a benchmark for writing center excellence.
+Workshops on writing skills as well as specific resources for multilingual writers have been developed to meet the growing and diversifying needs of writers across disciplines and communities.
+The Purdue OWL welcome visitors from other universities US as far away as South Africa and Japan, who view it as a benchmark for writing center excellence.

 Becoming a Writing Program of Excellence